Mix fun and fright on your Halloween table by serving up spooky treats inside a skeleton prop serving platter.

 For the witch's fingers, we dipped pretzel rods into green candy melts and added a sliced almond "fingernail" at the tip.

-Sweet and spooky, this skeleton dessert platter is bound to bewitch all of your party guests.
+Sweet and spooky, this easy Halloween skeleton dessert platter is bound to bewitch all of the party guests at your skeleton party.